magpie-ea/magpie-v3-docs/docs/01_designing_experiments/01_custom_screens.md

 ## Creating result rows manually
-Sometimes you need to create multiple rows in the result data per screen or even add global data which should be present in all rows (for things like participant demographics, or information about the participant's technical setup).
+Sometimes you need to create multiple rows in the result data per screen or even add global data which should be present in all rows (for things like participant demographics, or information about participant's technical setup).

 You can add new result rows from all contexts using [`$mapgie.addTrialData()`](https://magpie-reference.netlify.app/#Magpie+addTrialData)